MetaCell/nwb-explorer/README.md

 ## Background

-The NWB Explorer was initially created by MetaCell to showcase the features of the Geppetto platform to share neurophysiological data in Neurodata Without Borders format.
-It was further developed as part of a Google Summer of Code project with the OpenWorm project.
-It is currently being extended as part of the Open Source Brain project to provide both a standalone and online application for visualising and analysing the contents of NWB:N 2 files.
+The NWB Explorer was initially created by [MetaCell](http://metacell.us) to showcase the features of the [Geppetto](http://www.geppetto.org/) platform to share neurophysiological data in [Neurodata Without Borders](https://www.nwb.org/) format.
+It was further developed as part of a [Google Summer of Code](https://summerofcode.withgoogle.com/) project for the [OpenWorm project](http://openworm.org/).
+It is currently being extended as part of the [Open Source Brain](http://www.opensourcebrain.org/) project to provide both a standalone and online application for visualising and analysing the contents of NWB:N 2 files.
-This work is currently funded by the Wellcome Trust.
+This work is currently funded by the [Wellcome Trust](https://wellcome.ac.uk/).

 ## Authors